linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 #### FORECASTING FUTURE M&A
 - Should You Forecast (Potential) Future M&A Activity?
-	- M&A gives rise to goodwill and intangibles on the balance sheet
+	- M&A gives rise to [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#IFRS AND US GAAP RESEARCH & DEVELOPMENT|goodwill]] and [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangibles]] on the balance sheet
 - Key question: Are we trying to forecast a "realistic/accurate" future balance sheet?
 Is this necessary in order to get the valuation (roughly) right?
 	- Forecasted BS is a means to an end
 	- We need to capture investment (but it doesn't matter if via acquisitions)